 Unlike most people who saw the financial markets as chaotic and without any particular pattern, Ralph Nelson Elliott thought otherwise.
 He believed markets move due to supply and demand forces as a result of investor psychology, and this could be gauged.
 The created Elliott wave theory was meant to do just this, and soon it became a very popular technical indicator.
 Initially, it was primarily used for the stock market, but with time it was adopted into other markets as well.

 Learning this theory is crucial for any trader because it has been proven to be effective again and again, and here are the basic guidelines:

 How to spot an Elliott wave formation

-An Elliott wave is formed by a dominant/motive trend which raises the price of the currency pair in a bullish market and lowers the price in a bearish market.
-Afterwards, a corrective trend is formed that returns the value of the currency pair to its original position.
+An Elliott wave is formed by a dominant/motive trend that raises the price of the currency pair in a bullish market and lowers the price in a bearish market.
+Afterward, a corrective trend is formed that returns the value of the currency pair to its original position.

 This segment of the Elliott wave can be driven by either a bullish or bearish market sentiment that pushes prices higher or lower respectively.
 It is made up of 5 impulse waves.
 In this example, we’re going to look at the Elliot wave formation in a bullish market, but it can work similarly in a bearish market if you just reverse the pattern.

 The first wave is usually made of a relatively small movement in the price of the currency pair.
 This usually happens after a long bearish trend has just ended signaling that the market prices might turn.